mgechev/ELang/readme.md

 ELang
 =======

 ELang is a simple programming language written in Java.
-It is with dynamical and strongly typed imperative language.
+It is dynamical and strongly typed imperative language.

 It's originally created for educating myself in better understanding the programming languages.
 Anyway it's easy syntax could be used for educational purposes - teaching beginner programmers.